Last Updated: March 25, 2025

 Contact your lenders to see if they will lower your interest rates.
 That simple action can help you pay off debts faster.

-You may be able to transfer credit card debt to lower-rate cards.
+You may be able to transfer credit card debt to lower-rate cards or explore debt consolidation options that combine multiple debts into a single, more manageable loan.
 Just READ the small print to see how long the lowered interest rate will last.

 Read this How to stop drowning in debt DIY Guide

 To get out of debt, you will have to cut your expenses.
 Look through all your expenses.
 What can you do without for a time?
-Do you have a gym membership you never use or only use once a month?
-Do you need Netflix and HBO and Hulu?
+Review any subscriptions to products or services you rarely use - like a gym membership you visit once a month or streaming services like Netflix, HBO, and Hulu.
 Do you buy too many clothes, shoes, or knick-knacks?
 See what you can cut out or cut down on.
 Remember this is not forever.
 Eliminate those extra expenses.

 Budget isn’t always a dirty word!
 You need to write down every single expense you have.
 Be honest.
 Include those daily cappuccinos.
 If you like computers, you can find internet-based money management sites, like Mint.com to help.